Fategranted/French-Horse/README.md

 # French-Horse
 Group Project for CANSSI Competition

-We are using a neural network to predict the probability.
-Our model is in the google colab.
+The goal of this is to develop a model that can be used to predict the probability of a horse winning in a race.
+We will be using a neural network to make the prediction.
+We have developed our model in Google colab.

+The main idea of the model is to develop several layers each using linear regression and then using them to develop a prediction for the data.
+We then compute for the probability of each individual horse winning the race based on the finish position of each horse.

 If you want to train the model from start, you could use this colab: https://colab.research.google.com/drive/1MlxxjwTKnLSINT7mIBwXjZvbDdyHkl37?usp=sharing \

 Instruction for this colab:
 1. Upload your csv training data to the colab and rename it to "training_data.csv".
 2. Upload the csv data you want to predict and rename it to "custom_data.csv".